lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     The parameters for water
-    correspond to the TIP4P/2005 water model, for which only the oxygen interacts through Lennard-Jones potentiel, and the parameters for :math:`\text{Na}^+` and :math:`\text{Cl}^-` are
+    correspond to the TIP4P/2005 water model, for which only the oxygen interacts through Lennard-Jones potential, and the parameters for :math:`\text{Na}^+` and :math:`\text{Cl}^-` are
     from the CHARMM-27 force field :cite:`mackerell2000development`.